kini/cs429-lab0/README.md

 This will likely improve the performance of your VM dramatically since it can use GPU acceleration and CPU optimizations.

 ### Install important development packages

 For this course, you will need several packages, such as GCC (a C compiler), gdb (a C debugger), various libraries, and other tools.
-Here is a command you can use on various versions of Debian, and will probably also work on Ubuntu:
+Here is a command you can use on various Debian-like Linux distributions (including Ubuntu):

     $ sudo apt-get install build-essential gcc-multilib gdb gcc valgrind tcl8.5-dev tk8.5-dev flex git